Is it time for an EDI audit of your company?

 What is an EDI Audit?

-The word “audit” can sound intimidating, but simply put, an EDI audit is a way for organisations to gather data and evidence from which they can develop their equality, diversity and inclusion strategy.
+The word “audit” can sound intimidating, but simply put, an Equality, Diversity and Inclusion (EDI) audit is a way for organisations to gather data and evidence from which they can develop their equality, diversity and inclusion strategy.

 EDI audits essentially look at the makeup of your organisation to provide a holistic view, identifying good practice and areas for improvement.
 This analysis may include: employee demographics, their thoughts on diversity and inclusion, and representation (such as the number of women, minority groups, and employees with disabilities) at different levels of seniority in the organisation.